A Brief History of Amos Cottage

 Wake Forest University Baptist Medical Center has taken over the on-going maintenance and upkeep of the physical campus known as Amos Cottage causing Amos Cottage, Incorporated (The non-profit Board of Trustees and the former Amos Cottage Guild) to re-examine their role from maintenance and repairs to a more of an advocacy, volunteerism, and development focus.

 Most importantly, Amos Cottage continues to serve children and their families and is a vital part in the holistic approach to help children in our region reach their fullest potential.

-A special thank you to Board of Trustees member, Margaret P. Foster, for compiling much of our history.
+A special thank you to former Board of Directors member, Margaret P. Foster, for compiling much of our history.